 The master of science degree programs in Comparative Biomedical Sciences are designed to emphasize interdisciplinary approaches in biomedical research.
 Graduates of these programs will understand the basic scientific principles related to veterinary and biomedical sciences that can include: physiology, toxicology, pharmacology, pathology, immunology, virology, bacteriology, parasitology, epidemiology, anatomy, and behavior.

 Read our MS-CBS FAQ (see tab at top of this page) for answers to common questions.

 Q: How do I apply to the program?

 A: A completed application consists of a supplemental application form, statement of interest, résumé or CV, all official college transcripts, GRE scores and 3 letters of recommendation.
 All materials except supplemental application, resume, and statement of interest must be submitted through the online application process at the Graduate School’s website.

 Visit the Graduate School website for additional admissions information.
 YOU MUST APPLY TO THE GRADUATE SCHOOL BEFORE YOU COMPLETE THE PROGRAM REQUIREMENTS LISTED ABOVE.
 Submit supplemental application form to email@example.com.

 International applicants may also be required to submit additional documentation such as TOEFL or IELTS scores.
 See the Graduate School's website for a list of supplemental information required for admission.

-*Please note that you will not be accepted unless you have identified a major professor who is willing to mentor you (see Question 8).
+*Please note that you will not be accepted unless you have identified a major professor who is willing to mentor you (see Question 8), or you have received a recruitment assistantship.

 Q: What should I include in my statement of purpose?